-- Privately owned and Commercial campgrounds are mostly located along the main tourist routes in Canada.
+- Privately owned Commercial campgrounds are mostly located along the main tourist routes in Canada.
 Stop in at a local Visitors Information Centre for a free Provincial, Territorial or local “camping in Canada” guide.

 - Parks Canada campgrounds are located inside the National Parks of Canada.
 They are owned and operated by Parks Canada.
-Due to spectacular locations inside parks, these campgrounds are very busy during July/August and reservations need to be made well in advance.
+Due to spectacular locations inside parks, these campgrounds are extremely busy during July/August and reservations need to be made well in advance.
 For information on National Parks contact http://www.pc.gc.ca

 But now let’s venture into the real backcountry camping, where you leave civilization behind.

 Some of my favourite camp spots are at recreation sites in Canada.
 If you like your camping experience more authentic and wild, simple and rustic, this will be the kind of camping for you.
 Recreation Sites are generally located in remote areas near rivers, trails, and lakes, accessed by gravel forestry roads or via hiking trails.
 That is where the locals camp.